fador/mineserver/README.md

 We are trying to minimize memory and CPU usage compared to original Java server.

+*Important:* The language is C++98 with STL/TR1 library support, so you will need a reasonably modern C++ compiler.
+MS Visual C++ 10 and GCC 4.4 should be sufficient.
+The build system requires [http://www.cmake.org/](cmake).

 ### Features

  * Plugins (chatcommands, filelog, nether, passivemobs, etc..)
  * NBT parsing/saving
  * Lightmap generation